 One such benefit of index funds is diversification.
 It’s unfortunate, but it’s a fact that some companies will fail.
 It’s also a fact that some companies will outperform others.
 Humans don’t have crystal balls, and to be able to select which ones will fail and which ones will perform well is nearly impossible.

-Instead, with index funds, we can own a piece of many companies, and if some fail, it is fine.
-We will also own the winners!
+Instead, with index funds, we can own a piece of many companies, and if some fail, it is fine because others are likely doing well and can help make up for that difference – meaning we will also own the winners!
 On average, we will be able to replicate the general market.
-Over time, the market typically has trended up, and as a result, index funds allow us to able to capture this trend.

-Another benefit is a combination of lower fees and out-performance when compared to actively managed funds.
+Another benefit of index fund investing is a combination of lower fees and out-performance when compared to actively managed funds.
 Vanguard’s equity index funds average a 0.12% expense ratio vs. 0.62% for actively managed funds.
 In addition, these index funds have outperformed actively managed funds for many years!

 How You Can Own Thousands of Companies